Popular Food Network Kosher Deli Chef From Teaneck Charged With Teen Sex Assaults

-An accomplished chef from Teaneck was jailed on criminal child sex assault charges connected to civil suits filed by two women who accused him of violating them when they were minors.
+An accomplished chef from Teaneck was jailed on criminal child sex assault charges after two women accused him of violating them when they were minors.

 Shalom Yehudiel, 40, remained held in the Bergen County Jail on Thursday, March 17, following his arrest the day before, records show.